New York Mandatory Education for Prescribing Controlled Substances - 3 Contact Hours

-- Slightly more than 40 percent of patients who abuse prescription pain medication got it from a relative or friend without having to pay for the drugs.53
+- Slightly more than 40 percent of patients who abuse prescription pain medication got it from a relative or friend without having to pay for the drugs.

-- 36.4 percent of abusers of prescription medications got them through their health care provider either by prescription or by stealing.53
+- 36.4 percent of abusers of prescription medications got them through their health care provider either by prescription or by stealing.

-- Ten percent stole drugs from a relative or friend.53
+- Ten percent stole drugs from a relative or friend.

-- Some patients get drugs through doctor shopping, but the majority of patients receive their drugs through one doctor.53
+- Some patients get drugs through doctor shopping, but most patients receive their drugs through one doctor (Dixon, 2018).

 Health care professionals are also known to divert, misuse or abuse drugs.
-Health care providers who are abusing drugs may be irritable, defensive or isolated.
-Other signs or symptoms suggestive of prescription drug abuse or misuse problem include frequent bathroom trips, coming into the office when not scheduled, working overtime, multiple medication errors, incorrect counts of controlled substances, poor judgment, neglect of patients, long sleeves in warm weather, and strange behavior.
+Health care providers abusing drugs may be irritable, defensive, or isolated.
+Other signs or symptoms of prescription drug abuse or misuse include frequent bathroom trips, coming into the office when not scheduled, working overtime, multiple medication errors, incorrect counts of controlled substances, poor judgment, neglect of patients, long sleeves in warm weather, and strange behavior.

-In preventing prescription drug abuse, the prescriber needs to assure:
+In preventing prescription drug abuse, the prescriber needs to ensure: